northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.md

 :::

 :::{note}
 The a100 GPUs come in two variants, 41 GB and 82 GB memory versions.
-If your job requires the 82 GB version, please include the constraint flag in your job:
+If your job requires the 82 GB version, please include the `--constraint=` flag in your job:

 For srun